MoonPoet/xaprb-src/content/blog/fitbit-versa-smartwatch.md

 It feels good-quality, and although the design is simple, it doesn't feel cheap.
 It's a huge upgrade over the last couple of watch designs from Fitbit (the Blaze and Ionic).
 And I'm glad Fitbit is producing a watch-looking device; I'd never strap one of their thick plastic handcuffs to my arm.

+In terms of functionality, it's halfway between the [Garmin Forerunner 35]({{<amz B01KPUHBK6 >}}) and the Apple Watch.
+From the reviews I've read, the Garmin Forerunner 35 is a better device in some respects such as battery life and GPS tracking, but the Fitbit Versa has its strengths too: a better display, more built-in functionality...

 ## User Interface
 The Versa has a digital display that is bright and very sharp.
 It's easy to see even in direct sunlight.
 It is touch-enabled, so you can use gestures like touch, swipe, and long-press to interact with it.
 Gestures feel responsive and accurate, and the watch seems high-performance.

 The watch face stays dark most of the time, but lights up when you raise your arm to look at it.
 This works okay for me, much better than the similar feature on the Garmin Vivomove HR watch I tried out recently.
 I have about a 90% success rate.
-The 10% failure rate is enough to be annoying, and the watch frequently lights up when I'm not trying to look at it too.
+The 10% failure rate is enough to be annoying, and the watch lights up sometimes when I'm not trying to look at it too.

 The big shortcoming is that the display doesn't turn on automatically when there's a notification, such as an incoming phone call.
 I have to interact with the watch to see why it's vibrating on my wrist.
-This is pointless, and significantly reduces usability when I want it most, especially in situations such as driving.
+This reduces usability when I want it most, especially in situations such as driving.

 There are three physical buttons on the sides of the watch: one on the left and two on the right.
 It took me several days to figure out what the buttons do.
 They're not well explained, and they're overloaded with multiple functions.
 I learned the buttons through trial-and-error, and now I can do what I want without trouble.